OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 The goal of this SOP is to provide a clear set of criteria to be checked for the manual review of an ontology in response to a request to register that new ontology with the OBO Foundry.
 It is expected that a programmatic review using the Dashboard has already been done and the submitters have addressed any problems found.
 The purpose of the manual review is to check the ontology for issues that the Dashboard review does not cover.
 A sample of terms/axioms should be checked.
 In order for this review to be relatively quick (~ 2 hours), the reviewer is not expected to review all the terms/axioms.

-Check the following and provide a brief summary in the tracker issue for the new ontology request.
+Check the following and provide a brief summary in the tracker issue for the new ontology request (note that a brief version of this list--and expected answers--are given in the [Ontology Review Workflow](https://obofoundry.org/docs/OntologiesReviewWorkflow.html)).
 All items of feedback must be provided using GitHub checklist syntax (`- [ ] TODO`) in order to track how far along they are in being addressed.
 Addressable issues identified as part of the review should be added to the new ontology’s issue tracker.
 1. Ontology scope.
 The new ontology must present use cases demonstrating its relevance to the life sciences.
 Was the ontology developed using expert input or trusted scientific sources representative of the consensus in its target domain of knowledge?
 If the ontology was developed for a very specific purpose or community, representation and consensus need not be broad; however, this scope should be clearly stated.
 2. Terms with the new ontology prefix.
 All new terms MUST follow the [OBO identifier scheme](http://obofoundry.org/id-policy) (often they are accidentally written wrongly, e.g. using https instead of http).